Arthur C. Lundahl: Lundahl meets with Air Force contract team

 Condon and the same group met again in May 1967 at NPIC to hear an analysis of UFO photographs taken at Zanesville, Ohio.
 The analysis debunked that sighting.
 The committee was again impressed with the technical work performed, and Condon remarked that for the first time a scientific analysis of a UFO would stand up to investigation.

 Discussion of UFO's with Jacque Vallée

-On an episode of The Joe Rogan Experience podcast, computer scientist Jacque Vallée recounted a conversation he had with Lundahl about a piece of strange metal which had been shot off an UFO during a 1952 sighting over Washington, D.C.
+On an episode of The Joe Rogan Experience podcast, computer scientist Jacque Vallée recounted a conversation he had with Lundahl about a piece of strange metal which had been shot off a UFO during a 1952 sighting over Washington, D.C.